FormidableLabs/react-native-zephyr/docs/quick-start.md

 // highlight-end
 ```

-These new, wrapped components (`StyledView` and `StyledText`) expose `classes` and `darkClasses` props that allow you to pass in baseline style classes, as well as style classes to be merged in in dark mode.
+These new, wrapped components (`StyledView` and `StyledText`) expose `classes` and `darkClasses` props that allow you to pass in baseline style classes, as well as style classes to be merged in dark mode.

 ## Step 4: Start styling!